chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

 Creating links to other symbols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the `cross-references <#inline-markup>`_ section for details on creating links, also known as
+See the `hyperlinks <#hyperlinks>`_ section for details on creating links, also
-cross-references, in the documentation to other symbols.
+known as cross-references, in the documentation to other symbols.

 .. _reStructuredText primer: